 Hong Kong folk love their pet pooches.
 Small apartments and busy city streets don’t seem to be a deterrent for dog lovers, with the rate of licences issued by the government steadily increasing in the last decade.
 If you’re amongst this number, you can take your furry friend out to frolic in one of the city’s many pet-friendly dog parks.
-There are now more than 100 of these, after the government announced the opening of as many as 60 new “Inclusive Parks for Pets” from April 2022.
-(Read the news here and find the full list of parks here.)
-Over 20 of the new sites are located along promenades and other pretty harbourfront areas including West Kowloon and Penfold Park.
+There are now more than 100 of these and over 20 of the new sites are located along promenades and other pretty harbourfront areas including West Kowloon and Penfold Park.
 So you can take in the views while your doggo gets some exercise!

 Sheung Wan Pet Garden

 Located on the Sheung Wan section of the Central and Western District Promenade, this pet garden has plenty of facilities and a fenced area for dogs to run around in.
 There are garden benches, dog bins, a dog latrine, a turf area and hand-washing facilities in this park, which is a stone’s throw from Central.

 Quarry Bay Promenade

 The promenade only opened up to dogs a few years ago.
 The 500-metre promenade is lined with grassy patches and has a 2,500-square-foot pet garden.
 It’s equipped with an arbour, benches and dog bins.

 Where: Hoi Yu Street, Quarry Bay